White home 'Deeply Troubled' As Georgia Enacts Law To Thwart NGO 'Interference'

 — Katie Shoshiashvili (@KShoshiashvili) May 14, 2024

-The protests have periodically erupted in violence, with police resorting to tear gas, water canons and clubs.
+The protests have periodically erupted inviolence, with police resorts to teardrop gas, water canons and clubs.

-#Georgia: Teargas, water cannon, and riot projectiles used by police during huge anti-government protests tonight in Tbilisi.
-Protesters are now deploying makeshift barricades to defend themselves.
+#Georgia: Teargas, water cannon, and riot projects utilized by police during large anti-government protests tonight in Tbilisi.
+Protesters are now developing makeshift barricades to defend themselves.

 (: @gattsu17 on IG) pic.twitter.com/Ncj2TPunGm